 - URL: URL of your LDAP server, including schema (ldap:// or ldaps://) and port. - Distinguished name (DN) of user: DN of a user that has admin privileges on the LDAP server.
-It is used to connect to the server when authenticating users. - Search base DN: Base DN to be used for searching users/groups. - Additional user DN: Appended to "Search base DN" and used for finding users. - Additional group DN: Appended to "Search base DN" and used for finding groups. - Admin Group(s): Members of this group and its nested groups have admin privileges on the Management Center.
+It is used to connect to the server when authenticating users. - User DN: DN to be used for searching users. - Group DN: DN to be used for searching groups. - Admin Group(s): Members of this group and its nested groups have admin privileges on the Management Center.
 To use more than one group, separate them with a semicolon (;). - User Group(s): Members of this group and its nested groups have read and write privileges on the Management Center.
 To use more than one group, separate them with a semicolon (;). - Read-only User Group(s): Members of this group and its nested groups have only read privilege on the Management Center.
 To use more than one group, separate them with a semicolon (;). - Metrics-only Group(s): Members of this group and its nested groups have the privilege to see only the metrics on the Management Center.
 To use more than one group, separate them with a semicolon (;). - Start TLS: Enable if your LDAP server uses Start TLS operation. - User Search Filter: LDAP search filter expression to search for the users.
-For example, uid={0} searches for a username that matches with the uid attribute. - Group Search Filter: LDAP search filter expression to search for the groups.
+For example, uid={0} searches for a username that matches with the uid attribute.

+- Group Search Filter: LDAP search filter expression to search for the groups.
 For example, uniquemember={0} searches for a group that matches with the uniquemember attribute. - Nested Group Search: Disable if you have a large LDAP group structure and it takes a long time to query all nested groups during login.